 Smith stresses that, as far as science knows today, the only way that a quantum system comes into being (attains a position or momentum) is when it comes into contact with a “real” object, in the case of experimentation, a measuring device.
 This fact establishes the primacy of real objects (classical objects), over and above quantum objects.

 With the ability to experience an object central to his argument, Smith argues that a conscious experience cannot be explained only by a material brain with its neurons, electricity, and chemistry.
-The brain, its neurons, electricity, and chemistry are exhaustively described by physics in terms of mass, amplitude, charge, etc., all of which, by definition, are things that are not conscious.
-To assume that getting enough of these non-conscious materials together will cause conscious perceptions, is similar to saying that as long as one looks at photos of birthday cakes long enough, out will pop a birthday party and cake, implicitly making the case for the human soul and all of the Pauline assumptions that go with it.
-Such assumptions are category errors and such errors happen by misunderstanding the difference between quantity and quality, the corporeal and the sub-corporeal.
+The brain, being a material thing, can be exhaustively described by physics in terms of mass, amplitude, charge, etc., all of which, by definition, are things that are not conscious.
+To assume that a combination of such non-conscious materials can cause conscious perception, is similar to believing that if one were to write the perfect recipe for a birthday cake, the food would appear ready to be eaten.
+Smith suggests that assumptions such as these are category errors which occur because of a misunderstanding of the difference between quantity and quality, the sub-corporeal and the corporeal.
 It’s a familiar argument often presented by intelligent design advocates, though he arrives at his conclusion with a few extra twists and turns than normal.

 To borrow ideas from the discourse surrounding evolution, Smith’s vertical causation essentially reinstates a directionality to existence that quantum mechanical uncertainty stripped from it, only this time, rather than progressing horizontally (from simple to complex), it progresses vertically from the creator to the created, real world form, to the quantum particles Werner Heisenberg famously described as “entities between being and non-being.”